fkesheh/mcp-ai-agent/README.md

 };

-// Create an agent with the custom server and a preconfigured server const agent = new MCPAgent(customVectorDB, Servers.sequentialThinking);
+// Create an agent with the custom server and a preconfigured server const agent = new MCPAgent(

-await agent.initialize();
+  "Vector DB Agent",
+  "Agent with vector database capabilities", customVectorDB,
+  Servers.sequentialThinking
+);

-// Use the tools from both servers const response = await agent.generateResponse({
+const response = await agent.generateResponse({
   prompt:
     "Use sequential thinking to analyze this document and store it in the vector database",